dgiofre/KNOP/README.md

   compiled but only requires a relatively recent version of Python and Numpy) that propagates the (path integral) dynamics of the nuclei, and of an external code that acts as a client and computes the electronic energy and forces.

-  This is typically a patched version of an electronic structure code, but a simple self-contained Fortran driver that implements Lennard-Jones and Silvera-Goldman potentials is included for test purposes.

   http://ipi-code.org/